The gonality of complete intersection curves: Proofs of the main theorems

 \section{Proofs of the main theorems}

-The structure of the proof of Theorem \ref{thmc} is as follows: we take a surface of Picard rank one containing the curve, and apply the following theorem of Griffiths and Harris to construct a vector bundle on the surface. \begin{thm}{\cite{GH}} Let $S$ be a smooth projective surface, $L$ a line bundle on $S$, and $Z \subset S$ a reduced set of points.
+In this section, we first prove Theorem \ref{thmc} and then use it to prove Theorem \ref{thma}.
+The structure of the proof of Theorem \ref{thmc} is as follows: we take a surface of Picard rank one containing the curve, and apply the following theorem of Griffiths and Harris to construct a vector bundle on the surface. \begin{thm}{{{\cite[Proposition 1.33]{GH}}}} Let $S$ be a smooth projective surface, $L$ a line bundle on $S$, and $Z \subset S$ a reduced set of points.
 Then there exists a rank two vector bundle $\E$ with $\det \E = L$ along with a section $s \in H^0(\E)$ with $Z(s)=Z$ if and only if $Z$ satisfies the Cayley-Bacharach property with respect to $|K_S+L|$. \end{thm}

 We then determine that the vector bundle is Bogomolov unstable, which gives a lower bound on the degree of the fiber and forces the fiber to be contained in a hyperplane.
 Analyzing the geometry, we conclude that each hyperplane must contain a single fiber, and that the hyperplanes lie in a linear pencil.